 PureVPN offers a Kill Switch and split tunnelling, and it maintains its own DNS servers too.

 We like that you can choose location by activity to connect you to an optimal server, and there's great support available with a 7-day money back guarantee.

-Our final recommendation offers a free version which could convince you to give it a go if you're worrying about coughing up your cash.
+Our final recommendation is CyberGhost.
 It has a solid reputation for security and transparency, too, with excellent encryption and apps for Android and iOS in addition to Windows and MacOS.

 There are more than 1,150 servers available across 49 countries, as well as a kill switch.
 It's based in Romania, therefore outside the 14-eyes, and is very simple to use.